MacPaw/binaries-issues/README.md

 ## How to contribute

-To add new binary entry to the database, [create](https://github.com/MacPaw/binaries-issues/issues/new?assignees=&labels=&template=add-new-binary.md&title=Add+%22Binary+Name%22) issue by filling-out the template.
-Once we verify the addition, it will be added to the database.
+To add a new binary entry to the database, [create](https://github.com/MacPaw/binaries-issues/issues/new?assignees=&labels=&template=add-new-binary.md&title=Add+%22Binary+Name%22) an issue by filling out the template.
+Once we verify your suggestion, it will be added to the database.

 ## Roadmap